jreisinger/runp/README.md

 sleep 5
 sleep 3
 blah     # this will fail
-ls $PWD  # 'PWD' shell variable is used here
+ls $PWD  # PWD shell variable is used here
 EOF

 # Run commands from the file.